sfraint/wireless-n64-controller/BOM.md

 --- | --- | --- | --- | ---
 **Total** | --- | --- | ~$33.46 |

-You can also optionally buy JST headers to solder on to the board, to make the off-board connections more modular and cleaner.
+You can also optionally buy JST headers and cables to solder on to the boards, to make the off-board connections more modular and cleaner.

 ## Battery pak parts